Meet the 67 new emoji candidates

 Unicode's president and co-founder Mark Davis announced that 67 new emojis have been marked as "draft candidates" for 2018.
 This means that they will be voted on in the upcoming months with final candidates included in the Unicode 11.0 launch June 2018.

 The emoji candidates come in a wide array.
-You got your variations on the classic yellow smiley; then there's animals, food, hair styles, and random objects.
+You've got your variations on the classic yellow smiley; then there's animals, food, hair styles and random objects.
 Several possible emojis include:

 - hot and cold faces (perfect for griping about the weather)